-If you notice water leaking from your ceiling, it’s usually a sign of an underlying issue that requires attention.
-While a small stain or occasional drip might seem minor, these warning signs often indicate a larger problem developing behind the surface.
+If you notice water leaking from your ceiling, it usually signals an underlying issue that requires attention.
+While a small stain or occasional drip might seem minor, these warning signs often point to a larger problem developing behind the surface.
 Ceiling leaks rarely resolve on their own and tend to worsen as moisture spreads through surrounding materials.

-Understanding early warning signs can help you act before damage becomes more extensive or costly.
+Understanding early warning signs helps you act before damage becomes more extensive or costly.
 What appears to be a cosmetic issue may involve plumbing, roofing, or structural concerns hidden above the ceiling.
 In many situations, the visible leak represents only a small portion of a broader issue.

 Because water can travel along beams, pipes, and insulation, the visible leak may not match the actual source.
 This delay between cause and visible damage makes early detection especially important.